covcom/304CEM/01 Introduction to ECMAScript 6/README.md

 node -v
   v7.9.0
 ```
 We install the latest version and then set this as default.
-Finally, to check everything worked we check to see ehat version is installed.
+Finally, to check everything worked we check to see what version is installed.

 ## 2 Variables and Scope